 The sooner wealth management executives come to realise that the saviour amid all of this uncertainty is the technology-enabled relationship manager, the better for everyone.

 Responsibility for nurturing strong, long-lasting and mutually profitable client relationships lies firmly in the hands of relationship managers.
 Despite the vital role relationship managers play in ensuring business continuity, many still lack the tools and insights needed to have a complete view of every client, know the next best action to take (as soon as it arises), communicate effectively with clients and colleagues as required (wherever they are), and work collaboratively across teams to get every job done, in an efficient and compliant way.

-No-one knows when or how it will be possible or desirable to return to in-office working.
+No-one knows what the long term legacy of the Covid will be on people’s working patterns.
 Post-pandemic, relationship managers are likely to be more mobile and continue working remotely, at least some of the time.
 To support this new way of working wealth management firms must put in place relationship management workstations that can be accessed any time, from anywhere.
 These workstations must provide collaboration tools that support both interactions with clients, and collaborative teamwork.
 Internal systems and processes will need to be interconnected and auditable, in support of ‘right first time’ working practices and regulatory compliance.

 Now, and in the future, client communication has become mission critical.
 Clients want to be updated, they want to discuss new products that offer the potential for AuM growth, and they want to act quickly to divest in poor performing holdings, to mitigate risk.
 They want to communicate.

 Relationship managers own the quality and success of these communications.
 As the power is in their hands to preserve and grow your business, be sure to equip them well, and you will reap the rewards.

 22 November 2022